umar-a1i/Data-Science-Machine-Learning/README.md

 You can find SVM Regression [here](Notebook_1_Regression.pdf), SVM Classification [here](Notebook_2_Classification.pdf), and Ensemble Techniques [here](Notebook3_EM.nb.pdf).

 Here is a document about my understanding of [Support Vector Machines](SVM.pdf).

+## Support Vector Machine

+There is a pdf file about ML with sklearn in Python, you can find it [here](ML_sklearn.pdf).